top of page

 HISTORY

 The Amistad is Howard University’s longest running undergraduate journal, publishing work that is distinct and artful.
-The journal adopted its name as homage to the 53 slaves taken from Sierra Leone to Puerto Príncipe, Cuba aboard the La Amistad in 1839.
-The slaves revolted against their captors.
-34 of the survivors earned freedom after a successful trial in New York.
-The Amistad is published to honor the collective effort of the slaves’ fight for liberation.
+The journal adopted its name as homage to the 53 people enslaved and taken from Sierra Leone to Puerto Príncipe, Cuba aboard the La Amistad in 1839.
+The enslaved Africans revolted against their captors.
+Thirty-four of the survivors earned freedom after a successful trial in New York.
+The Amistad is published to honor the collective effort of the fight for liberation.

 The Amistad, was founded in 1996 by a group of Howard students.
 It was conceived as a vehicle to publish on-campus voices.
 The first journal had a small print production under the guidance of faculty members Ms. Angela Jackson and Dr. Jon Woodson.
 Amaud Johnson and Misty Starks served as the first Editors-in-Chief.
 The journal would continue to publish off and on for several years including the first web issue in 2000.

-Determined ensure the journal's longevity and permanent place in Department of English, The Amistad has worked hard to increase readership, secure funding, and work with the local community.
-Since its most recent resurrection, The Amistad has published up-and-coming writers alongside established writers like Roxane Gay, Ta-Nehisi Coates, and Jesmyn Ward.
+Determined ensure the journal's longevity and permanent place in Department of English, The Amistad has worked hard to increase readership, secure funding, and work with the local community and national writers.
+In recent years, The Amistad has published up-and-coming writers alongside established writers like Roxane Gay, Ta-Nehisi Coates, and Jesmyn Ward.

-Today, the staff is composed entirely of Howard undergraduate students who earn academic credit for their work on The Amistad.
+The staff is composed of Howard undergraduate student volunteers as well as students in the course Topics in Literature and Publishing who earn academic credit while publishing The Amistad.
 The course helps students understand the process of publishing poetry, fiction, creative non-fiction, and selected artistic works.
 The class also workshops their own creative pieces thereby gaining further insight into the work of writers, editors, designers, production/operational managers.
 It also solidifies The Amistad as an important component for undergraduate creative expression.

 The Amistad continues to grow by fulfilling the mission set out by its original students.
 The staff looks forward to soldiering on and forging its future.